scheidelg/SANS-Class-Redirect-Template/Instructions.md

      - Scroll down to the **GitHub Pages** section
      - Change the GitHub Pages **Source** setting to the main branch; click **Save**
      - Change the GitHub Pages **Custom domain** setting to the assigned FQDN; click **Save**
-     - Return to the repository file listing and make sure that a CNAME file was created
+     - Return to the repository file listing and make sure that a CNAME file was created (yes, we could just manually create the CNAME file instead of using the **Custom domain** text box; same end result)

 7. Login to GoDaddy and create a CNAME record that redirects to the GitHub repository's GitHub Pages web page.